County of Tyrol: Austria

 From the time of Maria Theresa (1740−1780) onward, Tyrol was governed by the central government of the Habsburg monarchy at Vienna in all matters of major importance.
-In 1803 the lands of the Bishoprics of Trent and Brixen were secularised and incorporated into the county.
+In 1803 the lands of the Prince-Bishoprics of Trent and Brixen were secularised and incorporated into the county.

 Napoleonic Wars

 Administrative divisions of Bavaria in 1808.

 Following defeat by Napoleon in 1805, Austria was forced to cede Tyrol to the Kingdom of Bavaria in the Peace of Pressburg.
 Tyrol as a part of Bavaria became a member of the Confederation of the Rhine in 1806.

 The 1808 Bavarian constitution abolished traditional administrative divisions and replaced them with Kreise; Tyrol's territory was split up into: